Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 * Save the file

-## Step 7 - Bonus Step - Offline installation
+## Step 7 - (Optional step) - Offline installation

 If your WIFI network don't have access to internet, you can also load the Raspbian Lite image in the SD card.

 * In your SD card, go to the "os" folder create a folder called "raspbian_lite"
-* From the official online repository (http://downloads.raspberrypi.org/raspbian_lite/), put all "raspbian_lite" folder contents in your "raspbian_lite" folder on the SD card
+* From the official online repository (http://downloads.raspberrypi.org/raspbian_lite/), download all files to your "raspbian_lite" folder on the SD card (skip the folder archive and images).
+* There is a file called marketing.tar, uncompress it in the raspbian_lite folder of your SDcard, it will create a folder called slides_vga with a few images in

 This makes PINN not having to download it when selected.